Lucasdua/Datamodeling/README.md

 ### Volume Analysis
 We analyzed trading volume to assess investor activity.
 Observations included:
 - **Higher trading volume** on release days, indicating increased market interest.

-### Correlation with News Sentiment
-Using web scraping, we gathered news headlines and classified them as positive, neutral, or negative.
-Positive sentiment often aligned with upward trends in stock prices.

 ## Tools Used
 - **Data Analysis:** Python (Pandas, Matplotlib, Seaborn)